TobaT3/DrawTk/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Have an idea on how to make TkPaint better?
+about: Have an idea on how to make DrawTk better?
 Use this template
 title: ''
 labels: enhancement
 assignees: ''